 As it’s probably becoming clear by now, tenkara fishing is different from western fly-fishing.
 We can easily control where the fly will be fished by changing the angle of the rod tip upward or downward.
-Thus, if we want to fish a fly on or near the surface we just need to keep the rod angled upward and the line off the water.
-Then, when we wish to sink the fly deeper (some- times on a second pass in the same pool), we can simply lower the tip of the rod and allow more line to go down following the sinking fly.
+Thus, if we want to fish a fly on or near the surface we just need to keep the rod angled upward and the visible line off the water.
+Then, when we wish to sink the fly deeper (sometimes on a second pass in the same pool), we can simply lower the rod tip and allow more line to go down following the sinking fly.

-Tapered Line as the name implies, the tenkara tapered line is tapered, starting with a thicker end and becoming thinner as it gets closer to the fly.
-Tapered lines are either furled (twisted) out of multiple strands of line, or extruded out of a single strand of nylon or other materials.
+A tapered line, as the name implies, is tapered, starting with a thicker end and becoming thinner as it gets closer to the fly.
+Tapered lines are either furled lines (twisted) out of multiple strands of line, or extruded out of a single strand of nylon or other materials.
 These lines are handmade by the angler or bought at specific lengths.
-Originally tapered lines were made out of horse-hair or silk and made by twisting several strands of line together, tapering down from several strands close to the rod tip to fewer strands nearer the fly.
+Originally, tapered lines were silk or horsehair lines and made out of horse-hair or silk and made by twisting several strands of line together, tapering down from several strands close to the rod tip to fewer strands nearer the fly.
 Normally a single strand of silk gut was then used as the tippet.
-Nowadays we can make them out of a variety of materials.
+Nowadays we can make different lines out of a variety of materials.

 Tenkara tapered lines are not usually marketed in different weights; their main difference will be the length of the line.
-The angler will choose the length of line based on the streams she’s fishing.
+The tenkara angler will choose the length of line based on the streams she’s fishing.
 When fishing tighter streams a line about the same length as the rod will be helpful.
 In larger and more open streams a line longer than the rod may be desired.
-Level Lines As the name implies, tenkara level lines are of level diameter throughout their length.
-Level lines come in a spool; and several lines can be cut from the spool at desired lengths.
+Tenkara level lines are the same diameter throughout their length.
+Level lines come in a spool, and several lines can be cut from the spool at desired lengths.

 The larger numbers denote heavier lines.
-A heavier level line will be easier to cast but will sag more under the rod tip.
+Compared to the lightest line, a heavier level line will be easier to cast but will sag more under the rod tip.
 The lighter level line will be easier to keep off the water but may be harder to cast, especially in windy conditions.
-The middle weight (3.5) is always a good option and the best way to keep things simple.
-I use the 3.5 level line nearly exclusively.
-The 2.5 line can be fun to use and offers great presentations of the fly but is difficult to use in windy.
+The middleweight (3.5) is always a good option and the best way to keep things simple.
+We use the 3.5 level line nearly exclusively.
+The 2.5 level lines can be fun to use and offer a delicate presentation of the fly but are difficult to use in windy conditions.
 The 4.5 level lines will sag more but come in handy in windy conditions.

-Lastly, while most tenkara rods will cast all lines pretty well, the stiffer rods will typically do best with heavier lines.
+Lastly, when it comes to choosing a tenkara fishing line, it is worth noting that while most tenkara rods will cast all tenkara lines pretty well, the stiffer rods will typically do best with heavier lines.
 For example, the Tenkara USA Ito, Rhodo, and Sato cast the 2.5 beautifully, so any of the level lines may be used with those.
 Whereas the Amago, being a heavier rod, does best with a 3.5 or 4.5 line.